tskarhed/pyramid-scheme/README.md

 # pyramid-scheme

-Pyramid scheme as a social/economical experiment, based on fake money
+Pyramid scheme as a social/economical experiment, based on fake money.
+Should also contain simulations of pyramid schemes.

 ## Idea